vlang/v/doc/docs.md

 and easier to understand - it's always clear which function from which module is being called.
 This is especially useful in large code bases.

+Cyclic module imports are not allowed, like in Go.

 ### Selective imports

 You can also import specific functions and types from modules directly: